Back to School: The 3 Types of Learners

 - Eat light, and spice up the food.
 Kapha should really learn to listen to the appetite, and eat when hungry.
 Keep the food light and refreshing; heavy foods will only add to the lethargy.
 Sweets and chips can be a treat—only a small part of the meal.
 And whenever possible, add some digestive spices like cinnamon, black pepper, and ginger.

 - Consider a neti pot.
 If your kapha student spends a good portion of the year with congestion and phlegm, this can really affect the ability to learn and think clearly.
-A neti pot, also called a nasal rinse cup, used regularly can really keep the nasal passages and sinuses clean and clear.
+When used regularly, a neti pot, also called a nasal rinse cup, can really keep the nasal passages and sinuses clean and clear.

-- Herbs and supplements.
+- Take kapha balancing supplements.
 Brahmi along with some invigorating herbs can keep kapha motivated and focused.
 Mental Clarity provides just that, with a spicy kick from pippali and the energizing effect of ashwagandha.
+Another great choice is Focus liquid extract, which offers brain-boosting Ayurvedic herbs in a base of organic glycerin.

 - Keep kapha engaged.
 Push kapha students to find what they like and really strive for excellence.
 They may need an occasional reminder to keep them going.
 Motivate them with rewards that are not related to food; praise their effort, use fun activities as a reward, and don’t let things become routine or monotonous.